 The following splash pages are available for customers:

 With a standard or customer logo, this splash page ensures all those who connect to the network have agreed to a set of terms and conditions before they enjoy the internet.
 This hijack works well for customers who want to highlight that a brand has provided the service.

 Logo, Conditions and Email Registration

 This splash page includes the ability to ask network users to enter their email and other data before they can proceed to the internet.
 This type of hijack works well for events where a brand wishes to provide free connectivity but gain some information for marketing purposes.

 This splash page allows those who connect to the network to use a pre-provided username and password.
 This type of hijack works for corporate customers and those providing exhibitors with a number of Wi-Fi connections for free.

 This splash page allows those with accounts for popular social media services, such as Instagram, Twitter, Facebook, to log in using those credentials.
 In return for sharing their credentials users provide information linked with their profile to the system.
 This can be used by the event to understand more about their attendees.
-Those who don’t have social medial accounts are normally provided an alternative method of connecting such as registration.
+Those who don’t have social media accounts are normally provided with an alternative method of connecting such as registration.

 With customer logo, this splash page allows users to purchase tokens for network connectivity using credit cards or PayPal.
 Several time tokens can be offered depending on requirements.